-Pour over coffee is a method of making coffee in which hot water is poured over ground coffee in a cone-shaped filter.
+Pour over coffee is a method of making coffee in which hot water is poured over finely ground coffee in a cone-shaped filter.
 It’s a slower and more deliberate process than automatic drip coffee makers.
 The coffee in the filter is then filtered into a carafe.

-The pour over method of coffee brewing is a very special way of making coffee that originated in Japan.
+The pour over technique of coffee brewing is a very special way of making coffee that originated in Japan.
 The pour over method of coffee brewing is a delicate process that requires the barista to pay close attention to the brewing parameters of each brew.

-The pour-over method is a simple, hands-on brewing process that allows you to control every element of your coffee: the temperature it’s brewed at, the water to coffee ratio used for the brew, and the length of the brew time.
+The pour-over method is a simple, hands-on brewing process that allows you to control every element of your coffee: the water temperature it’s brewed at, the water to coffee ratio used for the brew, and the length of the brew time.

 Pros & Cons Of the Pour Over Method